ypwhs/reviewer/readme.md

   * This will not pull fresh data from Udacity but it will let you see your last loaded data without getting it and pasting it again.
   * If you are using the token method, you will see a button that says: `Get data from token you last used`.
 This will fetch new data from Udacity without you having to go back to the site.
 However, it uses a third proxy to get around CORS headers so don't use this if you feel uncomfortable with your data going through a middleman.

+### Theme

+* The default theme can be toggled off to show a mostly white layout similar to the default Udacity or Bootstrap theme.
+Just click the little paintbrush in the top right.
+It will remember your preference for next time.

 ### The following information is presented

 * review id